CATIA V5 Import Settings

 CAD files have helper objects that define a point in space or a point with an orientation.
 These are designed to help orient objects (e.g., during construction) but are of no use in Cinema 4D.
 Disabling this option will omit them from import.
 Otherwise they will be imported as Null objects.

-If hidden objects are defined in the CAD file, enabling this option will assign a Display tag to them with a visibility of 0, which means that the objects will also be invisible.
+If hidden objects are defined in the CAD file, enabling this option will display these in the Object Manager with the suffix _hidden.
+If this option is disabled, such objects will not be imported.

 Use this setting to define if and how Normals should be imported.